 (To be continued in Part II later today – stay tuned!!!)Â

-The How to Make Peace with the Road Not Taken, Part I by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+How to Make Peace with the Road Not Taken, Part I by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.